bane-labs/zk-dkg/README.md

 # zk-dkg
 A zero knowledge library for Neo X's Anti-MEV key generation in Geth node.

+This library is only designed and implemented for Neo X's Anti-MEV, using this in any other use case may import potential security risks.
+E.g. the code doesn't compute a GCM tag for message authorization, because related check is ensure at smart contract level.
+So please evaluate carefully before referring to this library.

 ## Provided Methods
 `zkdkg.circuit` provides:
 - Transform key shares to different type formats and encrypt them: `PrepareEncryptedKeyShares`;